lazamar/elm-vdom/README.md

-# Elm's Virtual DOM in PureString
+# Elm's Virtual DOM in PureScript

 THIS IS NOT PRODUCTION READY!